 If you have clothing to sell try eBay or Poshmark.
 If you have other items to sell try Facebook Marketplace.
 What’s the harm in trying?
 Your lightly used item may be exactly what someone else is looking for.

 Sometimes to achieve your financial goals you need to get drastic with cutting expenses.
 If you think you’ve cut everything you can and still aren’t making your goals, head back to this list and try something else.

 It will take small changes in your habits over time to establish new routines.
-If saving money is a goal you have and are taking seriously, then consider trying some of the things on this list to get even further ahead.
+If saving money or paying down debt is your goal, then consider trying some of the things on this list to get even further ahead.

 When was the last time you got drastic in cutting expenses?
 What did you cut or trim?